Willian199/dart_ddi/README.md

 **Use Case**: Sharing a configuration manager, a logging service, or a global state manager.

-**Required Dependencies**: You can use the `required` parameter to ensure dependencies are registered and ready before instance creation.
+**Required Dependencies**: You can use the `requires` parameter to ensure dependencies are registered and ready before instance creation.
 Validation occurs during `register()`.

 **Note**: